woohoolabs/spec-generator/README.md

 ## License

 The MIT License (MIT).
-Please see [License File](https://github.com/woohoolabs/spec-generator/blob/master/LICENSE.md) for more information.
+Please see the [License File](https://github.com/woohoolabs/spec-generator/blob/master/LICENSE.md) for more information.